 Step 5: Avoid Overwatering

 Horseherb thrives in moist conditions, so be mindful not to overwater your potted plants.
-Allow the soil to dry slightly between watering to discourage the growth of this weed.
+You should let the soil dry slightly between watering to discourage the growth of this weed.

 Step 6: Prune and Trim